cartwrightian/cfnassist/README.md

 * Manages application of create and delta cloudformation scripts against particular Projects and Environments
 * Tracks which scripts need to be applied to projects and environments using a simple delta tracking mechanism borrowed from [dbdeploy](http://dbdeploy.com/)
 * Autopopulates physical id's based on logical identifiers plus the project & environment, this means you can break large scripts apart and think about project/env/logical ids instead of VPC id/physical id
 * Assists with the [Phoenix Server](http://martinfowler.com/bliki/PhoenixServer.html) pattern by automating the switch over of instances for an ELB based on build numbers
 * Allows upload to S3; along with the option of passing S3 urls of new aritifacts directly into cloudformation templates
 * Use VPC Tags as input or output to templates using a simple convention in the parameter description
+* Automatically pick up values from environmental variables to use in template parameters

 Usage
 -----